 I was devastated when an offer for my dream job was rescinded based on the biased opinion of a former supervisor who retaliated against me.
 My industry is small, and so, in addition to my deep sadness, I also felt extreme anxiety over how this retaliatory animus would continue to haunt my career.
 Because of Kate, Felicia, Conor, and their team, I not only reached an amicable financial settlement but I also found peace of mind knowing that this person could no longer discriminate against me.
 I also earned the satisfaction of holding a major company accountable for condoning retaliatory behavior.
 I cannot thank Sanford Heisler Sharp enough for supporting me wholeheartedly and giving me solid ground to stand on again.
 A Director

-Conor Ahern is an Associate in the Washington, D.C. office of Sanford Heisler Sharp, LLP, a national law firm with offices in Washington, D.C., New York, California, Tennessee, and Maryland.
+Conor Ahern is an Associate in the Washington, DC office of Sanford Heisler Sharp, LLP, a national law firm with offices in the District of Columbia, New York, California, Tennessee, and Maryland.
 He received his J.D. from Harvard Law School and his B.A. from the University of Virginia.

 Mr. Ahern represents employees in individual and class actions involving discrimination and civil rights.
 Prior to joining Sanford Heisler Sharp, Mr. Ahern worked as a staff attorney at the New York City Commission on Human Rights, the agency tasked with enforcing New York City’s anti-discrimination law, and at the ACLU’s Women’s Rights Project on a Ford Foundation Postgraduate Fellowship before that.